leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 >[!warning]
 >Both **heart rate per work pace** and **efficiency** are calculated based on the 3 minute samples rather than over the course of the entire day.

-- In order to calculate the proportion of the total working day that was spent at the working HR (rather than on breaks), a graph of HR over time was generated for each subject and then visually analyzed to assess the data points that corresponded with working times and resting times.
-Break periods were defined by a drop in HR below the average working HR for that individual that extended into several minutes of time.

 ## Results
+- For subjects on whom a full day HR data was collected, the proportion of time during each day spent at the working HR ranged from $71 - 94$% of the work day (mean $83 \pm 7$%)

+>[!note]
+>The time spent planting vs on break could be quite a significant factor affecting a tree planter's total daily production.

+- The mean proportion of working time spent planting each tree was $53 \pm 8$%.
+- The more tree planting experience you have, the faster your work pace.
+- The faster your work pace, the higher your working HR.